 After your follow-up period ends, your GP usually becomes your main point of contact if you have any concerns or notice anything unusual.
 Your GP should have a record of your diagnosis and all the treatment you’ve had.

 Many people respond well to their first treatment for DLBCL and go into complete remission.
-However, some people need more treatment.
+However, some people need more treatment immediately after their first treatment.
 This might be the case if:

-- the lymphoma is reduced but not completely cleared (partial response)
+- the lymphoma is reduced but not completely cleared (partial remission)

 - the lymphoma did not respond to treatment (refractory lymphoma).

-You might also need more treatment if your lymphoma comes back (relapses) after successful initial treatment.
-Relapse is most likely to happen within 2 years of the end of your first treatment.
+You might also need more treatment if your lymphoma goes into remission after your first treatment, but comes back (relapses).
+Relapse is more likely to happen within 2 years of the end of your first treatment.
 As time goes on, lymphoma is less likely to relapse.

 - R-GDP – rituximab with gemcitabine, dexamethasone and cisplatin (also known as Platinol®)